Psychology PhD / MPhil

 In year three students will conclude their empirical work and focus on writing up their thesis.
 They will also seek to disseminate their work in the form of peer-reviewed publications and/or conference presentations and identify opportunities for the next stage of their career.

-The fourth year is only used for the final preparation and submission of the thesis, the viva voce examination by at least two examiners (at least one external to the University) and the completion of any amendments that may be requested.
+The fourth year is only used for the final preparation and submission of the thesis, the viva voce examination by at least two examiners (at least one external to City) and the completion of any amendments that may be requested.

 It is important to note that all students on graduate research programmes are initially registered for an MPhil award.
 Promotion to registration to PhD is not automatic, but contingent on the satisfactory outcome of a review process, which normally involves an oral presentation in May and the submission of a formal progress report at the end of the first year of registration (or the second year in case of part-time students).
 An academic panel comprising the candidate’s supervisor(s) and the Senior Tutor for Research will evaluate progress against the expected milestones of Year 1 outlined above.
 If the outcome is satisfactory, students will be upgraded to PhD.
 Progress in subsequent years will continue to be monitored through the annual review process and any failures to meet expected target milestones may lead to the withdrawal of candidates.

 For the award of a PhD candidates are required to demonstrate the following:

 - a full understanding of previous research literature and current academic and professional thinking;